School Supplies

 HA as seen from inside the alley

 The Haultain Building is located in an alley between the Mechanical Engineering Building (MC) and the Lassonde Mining Building (MB).
-You may or may not have some tutorials in this building.
+You may have some tutorials in this building.
 HA also houses the U of T Formula Racing Team (UTFR) and their workshop.

-Entrance to HA through the alley (center), as viewed from King’s College Road.
+Entrance to HA through the alley (centre), as viewed from King’s College Road.
 Note MC on the left and MB on the right [Source]

 HA401 Classroom